Admiral, Goldings, Target, UK Chinook

 For the next 10 years or so, different varieties were grown with varying degrees of success, until the late 1980’s when everything was grubbed.
 At this time, I started to take an interest and planted the existing acreage with Target, which I still have today.
 Since then I have doubled the acreage which includes Admiral, Goldings and UK Chinnock and built a new drying system and with the vibrant interest in UK varieties, I intend to increase plantings further.

 I am the seventh generation in my family to have grown hops, although not continuously or on the same farm.
 It may appear to some people that I grow hops for historical family connections but this is not the case.
 My grandfather said to my father when he started growing hops, “you are in for a lot of work and aggravation” and he certainly was not wrong.
-I enjoy making improvements where ever I can to make things more efficient and easier and I hope within the next ten years to hand it over to somebody else.
+I have a young and enthusiastic team working with me, including the next generation and they are showing interest in what I do.